dermotduffy/frigate-hass-card/README.md

   - [...camera 2...]
 ```

-See the [fully expanded cameras configuration example](#config-expanded-cameras) for how these paramters are structured.
+See the [fully expanded cameras configuration example](#config-expanded-cameras) for how these parameters are structured.

 | Option | Default | Overridable | Description |